SimpleAmericanAccent/.github/profile/README.md

       - Node/Express hosted on Render.
 Serves the front-end and handles API stuff.
       - Using Airtable as a database for now (considering switching to PostgreSQL).
       - S3 for storing audio and JSON.
+    - Other:
+      - Auth0 for authentication
+      - Environment variables for API keys etc (I was super proud to finally figure out authentication, authorization, and environment variables!)
+      - Unstructured testing
   - Future plans/possibilities:
     - Frontend:
       - React and React Native